Indian art: Bengal School of Art

 The Bengal School of Art commonly referred as Bengal School, was an art movement and a style of Indian painting that originated in Bengal, primarily Kolkata and Shantiniketan, and flourished throughout the Indian subcontinent, during the British Raj in the early 20th century.
 Also known as 'Indian style of painting' in its early days, it was associated with Indian nationalism (swadeshi) and led by Abanindranath Tagore (1871–1951), but was also promoted and supported by British arts administrators like E. B. Havell, the principal of the Government College of Art and Craft, Kolkata from 1896; eventually it led to the development of the modern Indian painting.

 Tagore later attempted to develop links with Japanese artists as part of an aspiration to construct a pan-Asianist model of art.
 Through the paintings of 'Bharat Mata', Abanindranath established the pattern of patriotism.
-Painters and artists of Bengal school were Nandalal Bose, M.A.R Chughtai, Sunayani Devi (sister of Abanindranath Tagore), Manishi Dey, Mukul Dey, Kalipada Ghoshal, Asit Kumar Haldar, Sudhir Khastgir, Kshitindranath Majumdar, Sughra Rababi, Sukhvir Sanghal.
+Painters and artists of Bengal school were Nandalal Bose, M.A.R Chughtai, Sunayani Devi (sister of Abanindranath Tagore), Manishi Dey, Mukul Dey, Kalipada Ghoshal, Asit Kumar Haldar, Sudhir Khastgir, Kshitindranath Majumdar, Sughra Rababi, and Sukhvir Sanghal.

+Sukhvir Sanghal, who served as principal of the College of Arts at the University of Lucknow, is credited with adapting and Indianising the wash painting technique by integrating the Indian aesthetic concept of Rasa.
+Characterised by diluted layers of colour that create tonal depth and atmospheric effects, the technique became a distinctive feature of his artistic practice.
+Sukhvir Sanghal, regarded as a leading practitioner of the wash painting technique, was associated with the Bengal School of Art.
+His works explored diverse themes, ranging from mythological figures such as Rama and Arjuna to scenes depicting the everyday lives and experiences of ordinary people.
+He studied under A. K. Haldar and Abanindranath Tagore and later served as principal of the Government School of Arts and Crafts, Lucknow.